 Mistake #1: There’s No Talent Mindset

 Talent is what makes a company work.
-If you have the right talent, you have the ingredients to have the best company—the best culture, the best ideas, the best products, the best leadership.
+If you have the right talent, you have the ingredients to have the best company—the best culture, ideas, products, and leadership.
 But you can’t get the right talent without a talent mindset.

 A talent mindset is a deep belief that human capital is the single most important competitive advantage your company can have.
 When a company has a talent mindset, assessing, selecting, and developing the best talent is a top priority.